tfeb/best-map/README.md

 # Computing the best map between two sets of objects
-Given two sets of objects (in some kind of container indexed by small integers) and a metric function which computes distances between objects in one set and objects in another, then this computes the mapping between the two sets which minimises the total distance.
+Given two sets of objects, in some kind of container indexed by small integers, and a metric function which computes distances between objects in one set and objects in another, then this code computes the mapping between the two sets which minimises the total distance.

 For a long time I thought this must be equivalent to something like